vyathakavilocana/AIatNCStateWebsite/README.md

 `docker-compose run --rm backend coverage run manage.py test`

+There is also a helper script which runs all the unit tests which can be executed with the following command:

+`docker-compose run --rm backend /test.sh`

 ### Running a Subset of Backend Tests
 Every backend unit test should be decorated with the [Django tag decorator](https://docs.djangoproject.com/en/3.2/topics/testing/tools/#tagging-tests) to enable the running of smaller subsets tests that are common in some way.
 Tags should be defined as attributes of the `Tags` enumeration in the `core.testcases` module.
 The following is an example of tagging a test:
 ```